AmitP88/Final-Portfolio/src/pages/index.md

       - project:
           business_type: Music Lounge & Bar
           description: >-
-            This was a website I originally coded using HTML, CSS, and some JavaScript.
-I later rebuilt it using NetlifyCMS, Gatsby, Sass, and GraphQL in order for the client to be able to edit the sites' content using the CMS dashboard.
-I was also able to integrate the clients' Google Calendar events into the website to display upcoming events and using react-pdf npm package, display uploaded PDF files with pagination functionality.
+            This website was originally a PSD to HTML project that I developed.
+            I later rebuilt it using Netlify & Gatsby.
+Doing this, I was able to increase the speed of the website from 32% (according to Google PageSpeed Insights) to 66%, while also enabling the client to publish changes to the sites' content using Netlify's CMS dashboard.

-            The current live site (https://cellardoor101.com) is the version I built with HTML, CSS, and JavaScript.
+            The current live site (https://cellardoor101.com) is the original PSD to HTML version of the project.
 To view the

-            code for the current live site version, please visit https://github.com/middlestate/CellarDoor .
-The website linked below
+            code for the live site version, please visit https://github.com/middlestate/CellarDoor .
+Linked below is the
-            is the rebuild and is expected to launch soon.
+            Netlify/Gatsby rebuild and is expected to launch soon.
           image: /img/cellardoor.png
           repo_link: >-
             https://github.com/middlestate/Cellar-Door-netlify-gatsby/tree/the-doors